 On August 24, 2009, LaGen filed a motion to dismiss this lawsuit, and on September 25, 2009, the U.S. DOJ filed its opposition to the motion.
 Thereafter, on February 18, 2010, the Louisiana Department of Environmental Quality, or LDEQ, filed a motion to intervene in the above lawsuit and a complaint against LaGen for alleged violations of Louisiana's Prevention of Significant Deterioration, or PSD, regulations and Louisiana's Title V operating permit program.
 LDEQ seeks substantially similar relief to that requested by the U.S. DOJ.
 On February 19, 2010, the district court granted LDEQ's motion to intervene.
 On April 26, 2010, LaGen filed a motion to dismiss the LDEQ complaint.
 On July 21, 2010, the motions to dismiss the U.S. DOJ and LDEQ complaints were argued to the district court.
 On August 20, 2010, the parties submitted proposed findings of fact and conclusions of law, and thereafter submitted additional briefing on emerging jurisprudence from other jurisdictions touching on the issues at stake in the lawsuit.
 On February 4, 2011, LaGen filed motions for summary judgment requesting that the court dismiss all of the U.S. DOJ's claims.
-Also on February 4, 2011, the U.S. DOJ filed three motions for partial summary judgment.
-Additional summary judgment briefing was filed by the parties on April 4, 2011.
+Also on February 4, 2011, the U.S. DOJ filed three motions for partial summary judgment as briefing was filed by the parties on April 4, 2011.
 On November 2, 2011, the court heard oral argument on three motions for summary judgment.
-On December 1, 2011, the court issued an order denying two of LaGen's motions for summary judgment on its successor liability theory.
-The court held that LaGen could be found to have assumed liability for alleged PSD violations under the terms of the agreement through which LaGen acquired Big Cajun II in 2000, but ruled that the facts necessary to determine whether any such liabilities were actually assumed must be determined at a liability-phase trial, if necessary.
-In its December 1, 2011, decision, the court also ruled that any potential civil penalties would not be available for the periods prior to the five year peri
+On December 1, 2011, the court issued an order denying two of LaGen's motions for summary judgment addressing potential legal defenses to CAA liability.
+In the same Order, the court also granted, in part, the U.S. DOJ's motion for summary judgment through which LaGen acquired Big Cajun II in 2000, but ruled that the facts necessary to determine whether any such liabilities were actually assumed must be determined at a liability-phase trial, if necessary.
+In its December 1, 2011, decision, the court also ruled that any potential civil penalties would not be available for the periods prior to the five year period preceding the filing of the lawsuit